-

 Lighter in weight thanks to the hard anodized aluminum body, which helps when filling it with liquids so its not overly heavy, but it also heats quickly and retains the heat well....It is made with heavy-gauge hard-anodized aluminum construction and...

-Pros: size, versatility, easy to clean
+Pros: perfect size, easy to clean, glass lid

 Add to Bag